Organize Your Wedding Planning Like a Pro

 Create a shared email

-Side note: I had a shared google photos drive and created a QR code for the album to display on our wedding day for people to upload their photos and videos from the day and allow us to see them shortly after the wedding!
-Here’s the graphic I used.
+Side note: I used the google photos drive connected to the shared email and created a QR code for a “Wedding” album to have people upload their photos and videos from the day and allow us to see them shortly after the wedding!
+Here’s how I made it

 Create a Budget